BrainCircuitsBehaviorLab/village/docs/source/how_to_build/software_installation.md

 2. Go to `Interface Options` and enable I2C.

+### Serial Communication

+The rfid sensor communicates using the serial port of the Raspberry.
+1. Go to `Preferences` and then `Raspberry Pi Configuration` and check that these options are enabled:
+SPI,I2c, Serial Port.
+The rest of the options should be disabled.

 ### Accessing Pins via Hardware (for Servos) and Using UART Pin for Communication